 The St. Louis County Heritage and Arts Center reopened its doors in 1973 to the general public, giving the historic Union Depot a new lease on life in Duluth.

 The Historic Union Depot now houses over seven cultural organizations and contributes to its wonderful heritage and arts programming.

 See Related: Best Hiking Trails in Duluth, Minnesota

 Superior Public Museums

 Address: 906 E 2nd St, Superior, WI 54880, United States

 Superior Public Museums is an outstanding museum located in Superior, Wisconsin.
-Fairlawn Mansion, the SS Meteor Whaleback Ship, and the Old Firehouse and Police Museum are all operated by Superior Public Museums.
-Tours, festivals, private rentals, and much more are available at each venue.
+Fairlawn Mansion, the SS Meteor Whaleback Ship, the Old Firehouse, and the Police Museum are all operated by Superior Public Museums.
+Tours, festivals, private rentals, and more are available at each venue.

 It’s a one-stop shop for seeing and enjoying Superior’s three best attractions.
 At three exclusive turn-of-the-century museums, Superior Public Museums offers tours and activities.
 The SS Meteor Whaleback Ship and the Old Firehouse and Police Museum are open from May to October.

 Superior Bay is visible from the city of Superior, which extends through the landscape at the head of Lake Superior.